THE BEST LAS VEGAS PROPERTIES

 terms of the loan agreement or note.

-a retirement fund.
-However, taxes may be due on any funds that are actually
+However, taxes may be due on any funds that are actually withdrawn.

 agency of the federal government that guarantees residential mortgages made to